Pros and cons of school uniforms

 “How many times do we advocate that it is about what’s within that makes the difference?
 My school has a uniform, but it is full of special, talented and wonderfully unique individuals.
 A uniform gives them a shared identity within their very individual experiences and lives.
 This balance is a good thing and should not be diluted or the importance lessened,” says Slatford.

-A report into attitudes to uniform found that 9 in 10 teachers believe that school uniform positively affects pupils’ behaviour.
-For more on this and further school uniform statistics, click here.
+One of the pros of school uniforms was discovered in a report into attitudes to uniform found that 9 in 10 teachers believe that school uniform positively affects pupils’ behaviour.

 The costs of school uniform can build up with separate summer, winter and sportswear kits.
 If the school has a single-supplier contract, it may also mean there aren’t any cheaper alternatives available.
 A 2015 DfE report on the cost of school uniform found the average total expenditure on school uniform for the 2014/15 school year was £212.88.